CoinLoan supports two BTC and LTC address types: Bech32 (SegWit) and Legacy. The address formats have the following peculiarities:

 Legacy is the original address format for Bitcoin, created back in 2009.
 As for now, it’s the most expensive way to deposit BTC or LTC due to the most amount of space used inside a transaction.
 Thus, depositing BTC or LTC via the Legacy address format will result in a higher transaction fee.

-Legacy address format for LTC deposits — Mobile app and web platform
+Legacy address format for LTC deposit — Web platform

 Bech32 is the newest and most advanced address format for BTC and LTC.
 Due to its novelty, the transaction speed might be slower than with other address formats.
 However, a specific transaction speed may vary due to the blockchain capacity and workload.